cdfbdex/BIOS-INTERACTIVEVIDEOWALL/README.md

 Parameters:
   - InteractiveWallNKinect.exe: Main application
-  - [videoname]: Any compatible video with OpenCV.
+  - [videoname]: Path or filename of the video (compatible with OpenCV) with its extension

 MODE 2: Process a range of frames in the video.
 Be sure you input a properly range.